My Dog Ate Onions! Here’s What to Do (Vet Answer)

 5. Don’t treat at home.

 It is important not to try and treat these problems at home.
 It is easy to cause more harm than good with a home remedy- many are unproven or even dangerous.
-Any delay using inappropriate or ineffective remedies may mean that a treatable problem is left too long, and it may be too late if you later decide to seek professional help.
+Any delay in using inappropriate or ineffective remedies may mean that a treatable problem is left too long, and it may be too late if you later decide to seek professional help.

 What Happens if a Dog Eats Onions?